-Grades 9-12 - Spring or Summer 2024
+Grades 9-12 - Summer 2024

-Prerequisite: At least one theology elective course in year of trip, or with instructor approval Students will have the opportunity to travel to Rome and see Catholic history and faith by visiting churches, the Vatican, museums, etc. Students will be able to connect what they learned in theology class to real-life faith experiences.
-They will live out their faith in a new and deeper way by seeing faith-based sites, learning more about Catholicism, engaging in service work, and praying together.
-Key sites that will be visited in Rome include: St. Peter's Basilica, Vatican museums, Sistine Chapel, Sunday Angelus with Pope Francis, and the Holy Stairs.
+Students will have the opportunity to travel to Rome, Assisi and Florence and see Catholic history and faith by visiting churches, the Vatican, museums, etc. Students will be able to connect what they learned in theology class to real-life faith experiences.
+They will live out their faith in a new and deeper way by seeing faith-based sites, learning more about Catholicism, and praying together.
+Key sites that will be visited in Rome include: St. Peter's Basilica, Vatican museums, Sistine Chapel, Sunday Angelus with Pope Francis, the Holy Stairs, Colosseum, and other major Roman churches.
 We will also spend time in Assisi and visit the Church of Saint Mary of the Angels, Church of San Francesco and Tomb of St. Francis.
-Students will have free time to explore the cities, and will also engage in service work.
+Students will have free time to explore the cities.
 This is an excellent opportunity for students to grow more deeply in their knowledge of theology and their own personal faith life.
-This trip is organized through Catholic Heartwork Camp in conjunction with BA staff.
-Students will fundraise throughout the year of the trip to raise funds.
-The price of the 2022 trip was approximately \$3,295/person, which included airfare, meals, lodging, transportation and related tour fees.
+This trip is organized through Ciao Roma Travel in conjunction with BA staff.
+Students will work throughout the year of the trip to raise funds.
+The price of the 2024 trip is \$3,995/person, which includes airfare, meals, lodging, transportation and related tour fees.